MODx Newbie FAQ

 You can also change permissions from within many FTP programs, usually either by right-clicking on the file, or by selecting it and clicking on a "permissions" icon.

-It's up to you.
-If you install locally, you will need a server such as Apache or IIS on your local machine.
-You can edit files somewhat faster and people can't see your mistakes, but you'll eventually have to move the site to a remote server so others can see it and this involves several steps including dumping your local MODx database using PhpMyAdmin.
+On a localhost install, you can edit files somewhat faster and people can't see your mistakes, but you'll eventually have to move the site to a remote server so others can see it and this involves several steps including dumping your local MODX database using PhpMyAdmin.

 Look here to see the steps involved.